MonoDone/Adversarial-Training-for-Object-Detection-via-Curriculum-Learning/README.md

 ```
 @article{li2025importance,
-  title={On the Privacy Effect of Data Enhancement via the Lens of Memorization},
+  title={On the importance of backbone to the adversarial robustness of object detectors},
   author={Li, Xiao and Chen, Hang and Hu, Xiaolin},
   journal={IEEE Transactions on Information Forensics and Security},
+  year={2025},
+  publisher={IEEE}
+}
+@inproceedings{li2025pbcat,
+  title={PBCAT: Patch-based composite adversarial training against physically realizable attacks on object detection},
+  author={Li, Xiao and Zhu, Yiming and Huang, Yifan and Zhang, Wei and He, Yingzhe and Shi, Jie and Hu, Xiaolin},
+  booktitle={{IEEE InternationalConference on Computer Vision},
   year={2025}
 }
 ```